 Filmmaking is not one of them.

-Technically speaking, it’s not impossible to handle all of the duties incorporated with making a film yourself, but you’re likely to find it a frustrating experience and not one that results in stellar work (which is why it’s hard to name any features which have a one-person film crew.)
+Technically speaking, it’s not impossible to handle all of the duties incorporated with making a film by yourself, but it’s more likely to be a frustrating experience and not one that results in stellar work (which is why it’s hard to name any features which have a one-person film crew.)

 A far more productive approach – even on ultra-indie, zero budget projects – is to find a few people who are as passionate as you.
 It doesn’t even matter if none of you have any experience; you’ll learn by doing a lot quicker with more people on board, and also have a great deal more fun doing so.